Phase 1 Federal Project No. 0221(018) | Phase 2 Federal Project No. CFHWY00253 | Phase 2 Federal Project No. 0221(019)

 For this rehabilitation project, the five-lane highway design includes two 12-foot through-lanes in each direction and a continuous 14-foot, Two-Way Left-Turn Lane (TWLTL).
 These project improvements will match the section of Kenai Spur Highway from S. Forest Drive to Swires Road and carry the design through Sports Lake Road.
 The additional through-lanes will provide safe passing opportunities, reduce traffic platooning, and ease associated driver frustration.
 The continuous TWLTL is anticipated to provide greater separation for opposing traffic, thereby reducing the risk of head-on collisions.
 It will also remove vehicles waiting for left-turn opportunities from through-lanes, lowering the risk of rear-end collisions.
 Continuous lighting will be installed between Delta Avenue and Dolly Varden Street to complete continuous lighting between Kenai and Soldotna.

-In July/August 2020, a contractor cleared all trees, shrubs, and brush within the highway right-of-way and within some utility easements along the road.
+In July and August 2020, a contractor cleared all trees, shrubs, and brush within the highway right-of-way (ROW) and certain utility easements along the road.